yeshua453/website/docs/controls/responsiverow.md

 How the child Controls should be placed horizontally.

-Property value is [`MainAxisAlignment`](/docs/reference/types/mainaxisalignment) enum.
-Default is `START`.
+Value is of type [`MainAxisAlignment`](/docs/reference/types/mainaxisalignment) and defaults to `MainAxisAlignment.START`.

 ### `columns`

 The number of virtual columns to layout children.

-Default is `12`.
+Defaults to `12`.

 ### `controls`